Terms & Conditions

-- For the duration stated in the offer, the prices of the offered products and/or services shall not be raised, with the exception of price changes as a result of changes to VAT rates.
+During the period of validity stated in the offer, the prices of the products and/or services offered will not be increased, except for price changes as a result of changes in VAT rates.

-- In deviation from the preceding section, the entrepreneur may offer any products or services of which the respective prices are linked to fluctuations in the financial market, over which the entrepreneur has no control, with variable prices.
-The link to fluctuations and the fact that stated prices are for guidance only must be stated with the offer.
+Contrary to the previous paragraph, the entrepreneur can offer products or services whose prices are subject to fluctuations in the financial market and over which the entrepreneur has no influence, with variable prices.
+This dependence on fluctuations and the fact that any prices mentioned are target prices are stated in the offer.

-- Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of legal regulations or provisions.
+Price increases within 3 months after the conclusion of the agreement are only permitted if they are the result of statutory regulations or provisions.

-- Price increases as of 3 months after the conclusion of the agreement are only permitted if the entrepreneur has stipulated their entitlement to make such increases, and:
+Price increases from 3 months after the conclusion of the agreement are only permitted if the entrepreneur has stipulated this and:

-- they are a consequence of legal regulations or provisions; or
+- they are the result of statutory regulations or provisions; or

-- the consumer has the right to terminate the agreement as of the date on which the price increases enters into effect.
-5. The prices stated in the offer for the products or services are inclusive of VAT.
+- the consumer has the authority to cancel the agreement with effect from the day on which the price increase takes effect.
+5. The prices stated in the offer of products or services include VAT.

 ARTICLE 12 – FULFILMENT AND ADDITIONAL WARRANTY